 - Oils hold in moisture and help strengthen your skin’s barrier function

-- Since oils deliver antioxidants, vitamins and essential fatty acids to the skin effectively, they are the optimal choice for an anti-aging moisturizer
+- Since oils deliver antioxidants, vitamins, and essential fatty acids to the skin effectively, they are the optimal choice for an anti-aging moisturizer

 - They offer incredible healing and cellular repair properties to the skin

-- A little oil goes a long way, making them the more cost effective choice (applying to wet skin will increase absorption, providing complete coverage in as little as a few drops)
+- A little oil goes a long way, making them the more cost-effective choice (applying to wet skin will increase absorption, providing complete coverage in as little as a few drops)

 - Oils are easily welcomed by the skin and will not clog pores

-Do keep in mind that the quality of an oil also reflects it’s performance on the skin.
+Do keep in mind that the quality of an oil also reflects its performance on the skin.
 Look for oils that say ‘cold-pressed’ or ‘CO2-extracted.’
 Always choose organic when possible and avoid chemical additives such as fragrances (parfum).
-Oils are often infused with herbs, so if the ingredient on the label are names of flowers and plants, you’ve likely found a good quality oil.
+Oils are often infused with herbs, so if the ingredient on the label is names of flowers and plants, you’ve likely found a good quality oil.
 Your skin is just waiting to take in all the juicy benefits!